Deck Finishing Procedure and Products

 What Type of Deck Finishing Product Should You Use?

-That is an excellent question because there are 3 commonly used types of deck finishes.
+There are 3 commonly used deck finishes.

-Each one has its unique characteristics and you
+Each one has unique characteristics, and you

 These products go on clear and add minimal to no coloration to the wood.